epaule/Physalia-Manual-Genome-Curation/Session3.1.md

 In case you have some remaining time, choose one of the following assemblies to give it a try:
 - drPruBrig1 (dicot)
 - gfRusFagi1 (fungi)
 - odPhaVent3 (sponge).
 Did you find anything suspicious in your map, such as potential contamination?
-Have a BTK at BTK to check.